 These questions and others need to be addressed in your approach.
 You need to find pain and assist your prospects in being aware of it to drive the buying process.
 This isn’t a tactic or trick.
 It’s biological science at play in the most primal parts of your prospect’s subconscious.

-Ever wonder why a competitor beat you in a head to head proposal?
-They found the pain, and you sold features and benefits.
+Wondering why a competitor beat you in a head to head proposal?
+They likely found the pain, and you sold features and benefits.

 Can’t get prospects to even meet with you?
 You are not locking on to the pain of their current status quo to give them sufficient reason to dedicate time to a meeting.